Changed travel patterns give the eastern Adriatic a strong summer season

 Many of them came overland from Central Europe, in particular Germany, Austria, Czechia and Poland, opting to travel to a destination reachable by car or train rather than flying.

 In fellow EU member Slovenia, the number of foreign tourists doubled y/y in August to almost 584,700 arrivals, and just over 1.5mn overnight stays, up 88% y/y.
-However the number of foreign visitors and overnights was 33% lower than in pre-pandemic August 2019.
+However, the number of foreign visitors and overnights was 33% lower than in pre-pandemic August 2019.

 Most overnight stays among foreign tourists in August were generated by tourists from Germany (almost 435,800 or 28% of all foreign overnight stays).
 They were followed by tourists from the Netherlands (11%), Italy (8%), Czechia (7%) and Austria (7%).